igorski/efflux-tracker/README.md

 Unit tests go in the _./tests_-folder.
 The file name for a unit test should equal the file it is testing, but contain the _.spec_-suffix, e.g. _functions.js_ will have a test file _functions.spec.js_.

+## Roadmap

+Efflux is considered complete, though every now and then new features are added.

+Future considerations for the code are migrating the Vue 2 code to Vue 3.
+To facilitate this, first the Vuex modules must be migrated to Pinia.
+There is no rush as Vue 2 is more than performant enough.